“Anne, is it possible for my high-school daughter to do school independently with HomeschoolingTorah? I need to work full-time.”

 And if you want to keep her busy with GOOD books, you could also do one of the studies here:

-Note: Here in Michigan, you can get these books through interlibrary loan from your local library.
+Note: You can often get these books through interlibrary loan from your local library.
 There are extra assignments and projects here, so you will want to mark these on a calendar, to be sure you check up on your daughter.

 FOREIGN LANGUAGE